stanzhai/marked-blog/README.md

 # marked-blog

-A very fast blog system based on OpenResty and Lor framework.
+A wicked fast blog system based on OpenResty and Lor framework.